brianobot/learning_rust/README.md

 Since both generate a binary project

+In the Cargo.toml file we can specify multiple [[bin]] table to show the different binaries we want to generate from the project

 ## Contributing

 I welcome contributions from anyone!
 If you have any improvements or additional exercises you'd like to share, please feel free to fork this repository and submit a pull request.